-Register for your choice of the morning sessions as well as the optional afternoon sessions.
+Register for your choice of the morning and/or afternoon sessions.
 Binoculars are available if needed.
 Dress for the weather - we go rain or shine!

 Pre-register by NOON on Friday, May 13.
 NO REFUNDS after noon on Friday May 13, except in case of event cancelation.

 Saint John's Outdoor University brings you a day of hiking through an Audubon designated Important Bird Area in Minnesota during peak migration!
 In the morning, we'll stay on the 2,500 acres of Saint John's Abbey Arboretum and do all our birding by walking.
 We have seen 100+ species in past years at Saint John's.
 Early risers will be stunned by the abundance of birds active early in the day.

 Sitings in recent years have included: Gray-cheeked thrush, Cerulean warbler, Mourning warbler, Eastern towhee, Avocet, Harris sparrow and more!
 View an index of bird species that have been spotted at Saint John's, and print your own birding checklists.

 (all tours start in Room 150 of the New Science Center - follow the signs)